 The disposable filter should be replaced on a regular basis to maintain the efficiency of the system.
 The efficiency rating is not within the scope of this inspection.

 CONTROLS

 The control for the heating and air conditioning system was a 24 volt thermostat located on the dining room wall of the home.
-The thermostat was manufactured by Amana and was found to be in working order.
+The thermostat was found to be in working order.